TempName4350/Attendance/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4 front-end, Spring Boot backend.

-# Instructions to run code
+# Instructions to run application (Development - in IntelliJ)
 ## To run in IntelliJ (gets all dependencies)
 First and foremost -- you will need a Github account and you will need to be added as a contributor to this repo.
 To be added as a contributor once you have this account, reach out to Ashley and she can add you.